New Slovenia: Ideology

 New Slovenia has taken a Christian conservative position on some issues, advocating traditional social values and defending the position of the Catholic Church on moral questions.
 The party is based on social conservatism, and has also been opposed to same-sex marriage and adoption by same sex couples, although it supported and voted for now-defunct legislation that granted limited rights to registered same-sex partnerships.

 In economic issues, it is generally liberal, but it defends a social market economy.
 It is a pro-European party.

 In 2019, party leader Matej Tonin announced that the party would reposition itself in the political centre while refreshing its programme, reiterating its stated commitment to social market economy.

+Young Slovenia

+Young Slovenia (Mlada Slovenija, MSI) is the youth wing of the Nova Slovenija party.
+It is a youth organization that promotes and prepares young people for active participation in society based on the values of Christian democracy and advocates for the interests of young people.
+It brings together young people aged 15 to 32.
+It is a member of the Slovenian Youth Council (MSS) and, at the international level, a full member of YEPP (the youth wing of the European People's Party) and Junge Alpenregion.
+Young Slovenia was founded on 21 April 2001.
+Its most notable action has been the initiative to assess the constitutionality of the proposal to name a street after Josip Broz – Tito.
+On 4 October 2011, the Constitutional Court ruled that the decision of the Urban Municipality of Ljubljana to name a street after Tito was unconstitutional and violated the principle of respect for human dignity.